 - Which product ranges should we look to extend?

 - What would be the impact of reducing delivery frequency to stores furthest from the distribution centre?

-Trym Consulting would love to help you build your Cost to Serve model, identify improvement opportunities, and/or assess the impact of various scenarios on your Cost to Serve.
+Our consultants can help you map and build your own cost-to-serve model, identify improvement opportunities, and/or assess the impact of various scenarios on your cost-to-serve.

 Understand costs, maximise capacity, and develop sustainable ways of working.